Definitions of Terms

 Example of Ink resources

-Example of Media resources
+Example of Paper resources

 Component - the different forms a job take (paper or otherwise) as it moves through a workflow.
 This may include things such as unprinted press sheets, printed press sheets, trimmed press sheets, and more.